21st Congress of the Communist Party of the Soviet Union: The party

 Khrushchev accused the "revisionists" in Yugoslavia of minimizing the role of the Party and, in effect, rejecting the Leninist doctrine that the Party was the guiding force in the struggle for socialism.
 All Communist and workers' parties would exist and struggle on the basis of complete independence and the principles of proletarian internationalism, voluntary cooperation and mutual assistance.
 The role of the Soviet Union was not to control other countries, but to serve as a model for other socialist countries by being the first country to blaze the path of socialism.
 The socialist countries were united by the common goal of liberation, hard work and universal peace.

 Relationship with China

-Khrushchev alluded to the need to draw lessons from the Chinese communes, lest other socalism countries blindly follow China's ideas of the Great Leap Forward and inflict irreparable economic and political damage.
+Khrushchev alluded to the need to draw lessons from the Chinese communes, lest other socialist countries blindly follow China's ideas of the Great Leap Forward and inflict irreparable economic and political damage.
 On February 7, 1959, Zhou Enlai and Khrushchev signed an agreement on economic cooperation between China and the Soviet Union in Moscow.
 The agreement stipulated that between 1959 and 1967, 78 large enterprises and power stations in the fields of metallurgy, chemistry, coal, petroleum and machinery manufacturing would be built in China.
 The Soviet Union would provide equipment, design and various other technical assistance, with a total value of about 5 billion rubles.
 China would compensate the Soviet Union by supplying it with goods under existing trade agreements.